 The regime claims that it provides universal health care to its people.
 The majority of the public healthcare system collapsed in the 1990s, with only prioritized hospitals in areas such as Pyongyang kept functioning.
 Elsewhere, health services and medicine are only available to those that can afford it.
 Ordinary North Koreans are therefore afflicted by easily preventable or curable poverty-related diseases, such as tuberculosis and cataracts.

 The recent crippling sanctions imposed through the United Nations have caused significant damage to North Korea.
 It may have also put the regime in a vulnerable position of facing widespread rebellion.
-While the political elite continue to eat well, the military which was used to getting its share of resources saw its allotment of food cut significantly.
-Out of desperation the poor in remote areas have set up black market stores to provide food and other goods.
+While the political elite continues to eat well, the military which was used to getting its share of resources saw its allotment of food cut significantly.
+Out of desperation, the poor in remote areas have set up black-market stores to provide food and other goods.
 These stores are highly illegal, but many people would not survive without the goods they provide.
 Officials in these areas, far from Pyongyang, have become accustomed to bribes to ignore the illegal activities.
-The power structure necessary to keep the regime in power are eroding.
-Peoples dependence on the government to provide is lessening.
+The power structure necessary to keep the regime in power is eroding.
+People's dependence on the government to provide is lessening.
 People are beginning to question, at least privately, the validity of the propaganda they have heard their entire lives.